perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

   CUR = 8
   LEN = 34
 ```
-Note the `UTF8` indications in the latter.
+Note the `UTF8` flag in the latter.
 This tells us that Perl’s
 internal storage of the string’s code points uses UTF-8 encoding.
 This
 difference is why, as we saw earlier, Data::Dumper encodes Mojo::JSON’s output
 using